Richard enjoys writing about anything that interests him—with sports and video games being two of their favorite subjects.

 As if that's not enough, the location of the chapter is basically a sprawling maze of a building full of several levels of security clearances the player has to slowly upgrade a security card to pass.
 With the downgraded combat, no access to Umbra to break up the monotony, and sequences which amount to cheap jump scares, Chapter 13 works more like a poor survivor-horror game than any sort of action RPG.
 Unlike the previous sets of chapters, Chapter 13 also takes a good couple of hours to clear, maybe less if you rush it.

-Thankfully, it does come to an end, and the party reunites to end the lengthy chapter on a gameplay high-note before the drastic events which leads to the conclusive Chapter 14 which, compared to Chapter 13, felt wonderful.
+Thankfully, it does come to an end, and the party reunites to end the lengthy chapter on a gameplay high-note before the drastic events, which leads to the conclusive Chapter 14.
+When compared to Chapter 13, it felt wonderful.

 The Grand Clash of Styles

 As a result, the game's story does not even begin to match the scale of its world.
-It is almost as if the story acts like a nagging family member urging you to get on with it already so you can return to the meat of the game (since some of the open-world content is locked until the Chapter 15 postgame).
-The gameplay and design elements of the open world do not match at all with much of the combat and design of the main storyline elements, its actually quite jarring how different the two are.
-From stealth missions, to defense missions, to scripted fights and Chapter 13, the main story of the game feels nothing like the what the game should be.
+It is almost as if the story acts like a nagging family member, urging you to get on with it already so you can return to the meat of the game (since some of the open world content is locked until the Chapter 15 postgame).
+The gameplay and design elements of the open world do not match at all with much of the combat and design of the main storyline elements, it's actually quite jarring how different the two are.
+From stealth missions, to defense missions, to scripted fights in Chapter 13, the main story of the game feels nothing like what the game should be.

 Graphics (by PS4 standards)